92181/webserver/README.md

 # About & Licensing
 This project is licensed under the permissive MIT license.
 Please consider starring the project if you like it.

-This project originally used to contain a WebSocket implementation, however it was removed when I decided to reprogram a part of the library.
+This project originally used to contain a WebSocket implementation, however it was removed when I decided to reprogram a part of the library you can know find it in the archive folder.